Lung cancer screening logo NEW.png

 If you’re aged between 55 and 74 and have ever smoked, you may be offered lung cancer screening.
 This will look to see if your lungs are in good working order and to diagnose conditions early.

-In Lancashire and South Cumbria, lung cancer screening is currently being offered in:
+In Lancashire and South Cumbria, lung cancer screening has been offered to eligible residents living in:

 • Blackpool